bitcrusherr/Lukso-Validator-Monitoring/README.md

 # Lukso-Validator-Monitoring
-Monitor your lukso validator using a few apps put togethor and a modified eth dashboard!
+Monitor your lukso validator using a few apps put together and using a modified eth grafana dashboard!

 setup.sh can install but not fully configure the following:

 Grafana

 Prometheus

 Node-Exporter

 JSON-Exporter

 Blackbox_Exporter

+# Instructions:

-1 - Run setup.sh follow instructions
+1 - Run setup.sh following on screen instructions

 2 - You will need to edit Promethue.yml and add to the scrape configs (Check promethues.yml for the data)

 3 - Import the Dashboard.json

-4 - Start all services and check to see if its all working
+4 - Start all services and check to see if its all working (if not see trouble shooting below)

 # Trouble Shooting